-The Alliance has been working in schools to transform campuses into healthier places for more than six years and has authored countless case studies documenting the adoption of the Alliance School Beverage, Snack, and School Meal guidelines as well as procurement changes.
-As seen in our more than 19,000 schools across the country working toward a healthier school environment, we know that improving school beverage, snack, and school meal standards can positively impact student health and lead to better behavior and academic performance.
+The Alliance has been working in schools to transform campuses into healthier places since 2006, and has authored countless case studies documenting the adoption of the Alliance School Beverage, Snack, and School Meal guidelines as well as procurement changes.
+As seen in our more than 26,000 schools across the country working toward a healthier school environment, we know that improving school beverage, snack, and school meal standards can positively impact student health and lead to better behavior and academic performance.

 School Meals Agreement

 30 million schoolchildren nationwide have access to healthier school meals.

 Building on industry agreements that have reduced the number of beverage calories shipped to schools by 90 percent, the Alliance for a Healthier Generation is now focusing on helping provide more nutritious meal options to more than 30 million school children nationwide.
 In January 2011, though a voluntary agreement brokered by the Alliance, 14 leading food manufacturers, group purchasing organizations, and technology companies agreed to help America's schools serve healthier meals at affordable prices.
 Food manufacturers who have committed to offering healthier options include AdvancePierre Foods, Domino’s Pizza, JTM Food Group, McCain Foods USA, Rich Products Corporation, Schwan’s Food Service and Trident Seafoods.
 Group purchasing organizations including HPS, Premier and Summa will use their buying power to make healthier products more affordable.
 By working with industry leaders, the Alliance is working to remove the barriers – cost, availability, and time – that prevent school districts from offering healthy options to their students.